abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

 ..  only:: draft

-    LS is a trade off efficiency/no global optimum.
+    LS is a tradeoff  efficiency/no global optimum.

 A certain blindness
 """""""""""""""""""""